-- a single lump-sum payment - partial withdrawals
+- · a single lump-sum payment

+- · installments over a period of not more than the assumed life expectancy of your beneficiary

+- partial withdrawals

 When must the last payment be made to my beneficiary?

 The law generally restricts the ability of a retirement plan to be used as a method of retaining money for purposes of your death estate.
 Thus, there are rules that are designed to ensure that death benefits are distributable to beneficiaries within certain time periods.